dojo/widgets/src/menu/README.md

 - Can be controlled through `activeIndex` and `onActiveIndexChange` in conjunction with `focusable: false`.
 - Handles native style scrolling
 - Provides a custom renderer for more complex menu items
-- Active selection follows mouse as per native behaviour
+- Active selection follows mouse as per native behavior

 ### Keyboard Usage

-`Menu` supports keyboard navigation for highlighting and selecting options
+`Menu` supports keyboard navigation for highlighting and selecting options.

 - Enter Key: selects the current option
 - Space Key: selects the current option